DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 # For Windows
 --------------------------------------------------------------------------------

+    First try the above instructions for Linux/Mac to build GraphBLAS from inside MATLAB.
+If this doesn't work, try the following:

-    On Windows 10, on the Search bar type env and hit enter; (or you can right-click My Computer or This PC and select Properties, and then select Advanced System Settings).
+    On Windows, on the Search bar type env and hit enter; (or you can right-click My Computer or This PC and select Properties, and then select Advanced System Settings).
 Select "Edit the system environment variables", then "Environment Variables".
 Under "System Variables" select "Path" and